Finding a place of growth through self-discovery

 Quickly, hiking became a way for me to come into my body and work through troubling thoughts that I had put off.

 It’s in the mountains where I learned more about the relationship that I have with myself and my community.
 It’s where I discovered my love for wildlife and conservation research.
-It’s where I began to implore more about my queer identity and became serious about facing my mental health struggles.
+It’s where I began to explore more about my queer identity and became serious about facing my mental health struggles.
 This also became the place where I started to be vocal about my activism for equity, diversity, and inclusion issues to ensure a better place for my community to live.

 After every climb or summit to the top, as the hair whipped into my face and I took in the stunning views the Eastern Slopes and Yellowstone to Yukon region has to offer, I always thought back to my roots.
 How far I’d come from the little girl in southeast Ontario, imagining mountains and oceans into the farmlands on the side of the 401 as she listened to her favourite west coast band.